Diokno: Family of Ananías Diokno

 Because of the Irish ancestry of Berenguer de Marquina coming from the noble Fitzgerald clan, he descends from some Norman French or English, and European nobles such as Saint Begga of Belgium by forty degrees.
 St. Begga is the great-great grandmother of King Charlemagne and daughter-in-law to St. Arnulf of Metz, France.
 The great-great grandson of Berenguer de Marquina is Ananías Diokno, who also descends from William Boleyn, who is the grandfather of Elizabeth I of England.
 Berenguer de Marquina had an illegitimate Chinese mestiza daughter from Cagsawa, Albay who married a Spanish-Mexican public servant surnamed Sauza, whose daughter settled in Taal, Batangas, marrying a member of the Tagalog Noblejas clan.
 Their daughter María Andrea Noblejas y Sauza (born c.
 1834), who descended from Berenguer de Marquina, became part of the Diokno family by marrying Ángel Diokno (born c.
 1830).
 Because of the Fitzgerald clan, the line at least starting Ananías Diokno y Noblejas can trace its roots to nobles, public servants, soldiers, and saints from the first century A.D.

-Notable members of the main branch of the Ananías Diokno family include:
+Notable immediate family members of the main branch of the Ananías Diokno clan include: